-Custoinable Decomposed and Metapplicable at this time Sustainable Procurement and Article 19: Not applicable at this time.
-7.1.1010 101 I Risk Implications: The volatility of the drugs supply market, demand for services, cost of living crisis, acceleration of home office decisions and inflation continues to represent a significan financial risk to the IJB.
-This level of risk will require the L to keep its financial strategy under review to ensure services are delivered within the funding available.
+Containable Description of Not and Cable at this time Sustainable Procurement and Article 19: Not applicable at this time.
+711010 10.
+Risk Implications: The volatility of the drugs supply market, demand for services, cost of living crisis, acceleration of home office decisions and inflation continues to represent a signification financial risk to the IJB.
+This level of risk will require the to keep its financial strategy under review to ensure services are delivered within the funding available.
 This financial risk will be monitored during 2024-25 and report through the financial performance reports to the IJB and IJB Finance, Audit and Scrutiny Committee.
-The IJB is required to hold a contingency which is suffito enable the IJB to respond and continue to remain financially viable.
-The IJB started 2024-25 with a generate reserve of £8.442m which is 0.5% of net expenditure a below the target set at 2%. eral Implications for Glasgow City Council: The Integration Scheme clearly outlines the responsibilities of Partners and the IJB if spending exceeds budget planet Partners will be kept updated on financial performance during the year. ans.
-Within Homelessness, the net additional cost of arising from the impact of Home Office asylum decisions to da £8.350m.
-The Council has provided the IJB with a commitment that the additional costs linked to asylum be fully funded.
-This report builds in this additional fun from the Council. ite is Implications for NHS Greater Glasgow & Clyde: The Integration Scheme clearly outlines the responsibilities of Partners and the IJB if spending exceeds budget plane Partners will be kept updated on financial performance during the year. ans.
-Direction Required to Council, Health Board or Both Direction to: No Direction Required 2.
+The IJB is required to hold a contingency which is sufficient to enable the IJB to respond and continue to remain financially viable.
+The IJB started 2024-25 with a general reserve of £8.442m which is 0.5% of net expenditure and below the target set at 2%.
+Implications for Glasgow City Council: of Partners and the IJB if spending exceeds budget plans.
+Partners will be kept updated on financial performance during the year.
+Within Homelessness, the net additional cost of arising from the impact of Home Office asylum decisions to date is £8.350m.
+The Council has provided the IJB with a commitment that the additional costs linked to asylum will be fully funded.
+This report builds in this additional funding from the Council.
+Implications for NHS Greater Glasgow & Clyde: · · · · · · · · · · · · · · · · · · · Direction Required to Council, Health Board or Both Direction to: No Direction Required 2.
 Glasgow City Council 3.
-NHS Greater Glasgow & C 4.
+NHS Greater Glasgow & Clyde □ 4.
 Glasgow City Council and NHS Greater Glasgow & Clyde ⊠